 - data relating to health or sex life; and

 - genetic or biometric data, whenever related to a natural person.

 As a result, while personal data is that which can identify or lead to the identification of someone, sensitive data, in addition to identifying an individual, is capable of promoting discrimination of a specific data subject.

-Pursuant to such definitions, a series of safeguards are imposed in the data protection regulation legislation in connection with the processing of personal data.
-For instance, the LGPD provides a list of hypothetic situations where data processing activities take place in a valid and lawful structure.
-These legal conditions, better known as ‘legal bases’, cover different possible scenarios for legitimising processing activities.
-Processing agents must perform preliminary assessments aimed at identifying the most relevant legal basis for each of their activities, weighing aspects such as the degree of security of the legal basis against future questioning and any additional measures that are required.
+Pursuant to such definitions, a series of safeguards are imposed under the data protection regulation in connection with the processing of personal data.
+For instance, the LGPD provides a list of hypothetical situations where data processing activities take place in a valid and lawful structure.
+These legal conditions, better known as ‘legal bases’, cover different possible scenarios that would legitimise the development of data processing activities.
+As a result, processing agents must perform preliminary assessments aimed at identifying the most relevant legal basis for each of their activities, weighing aspects such as the degree of security of the legal basis against future questioning and any additional measures that are required.

 In connection with the data protection assumptions set above, the LGPD sets a series of general principles that should guide the processing of personal data, regardless of the scope of agents’ activities.
 These principles act as guidelines to ensure that: